Bringing together the power of many to support displaced Ukrainians.

 Post Secondary Education

 Individuals require a study permit prior to studying in Canada at the post-secondary level.
-Ukrainians arriving through CUAET are eligible for domestic tuition rates.
+Ukrainians arriving though CUAET may be eligible for domestic tuition rates.
 Learn how to apply for a study permit or extend a study permit.
 Find post-secondary institutions and programs here.
 Those who don’t have access to education documents like diplomas or academic transcripts can contact the World Education Services Gateway Program.

 New arrivals from Ukraine can use their Ukraine driver’s licence for up to 90 days.
 ICBC offers help with driver licensing at their driver licensing offices across BC.
 Learn how to get a driver’s license.